Manipal Hospitals Global Logo

 Cancer.
 The word alone can evoke fear, uncertainty, and a whirlwind of emotions, casting a shadow over every aspect of life.
-For international patients, particularly those from Africa seeking treatment abroad, the journey can seem even more daunting, seeking treatment in a foreign healthcare system and navigate an already taxing and trying situation while navigating the emotional weight of a life-altering illness.
-However, with the evolution of the healthcare domain, cancer care is undergoing a seismic shift, with new rays of hope being delivered to patients via advancements in treatments like immunotherapy, precision oncology, and targeted therapies.
-At Manipal Hospitals Global’s advanced and pioneering centre in India, our experts have tailored these advances into high-quality, comprehensive interventions to meet the needs of international patients.
+For international patients, particularly those from Africa seeking treatment abroad, the journey can seem even more daunting— seeking treatment in a foreign healthcare system and navigate an already taxing and trialing situation while navigating the emotional weight of a life-altering illness.
+However, with the evolution of the healthcare domain, cancer care is undergoing a seismic shift, with new rays of hope being delivered to patients via advancement in treatments like immunotherapy, precision oncology, and targeted therapies.
+At Manipal Hospitals Global’s advanced and pioneering center in India, our experts have tailored these advances into high-quality, comprehensive interventions to meet the needs of the international patients.
+This blog delves into the evolution of cancer treatment, the transformative power of early detection, and the holistic, multi-disciplinary approach of Manipal Hospitals that guides patients toward recovery and survivorship, with a special focus on those traveling from afar.

 For decades, chemotherapy was the most common treatment for advanced cancers.
 While it was one of the effective methods in some cases, its nature of treating the patient cells was non-selective, attacking both cancerous and healthy cells.
 This method often led to debilitating side effects: nausea, vomiting, hair loss, fatigue, and compromised immunity.